 A popular treatment of Alton’s busy past is given in It Happened at the River Bend by John J. Dunphy (Second Reading Publications, 2007).
 An academic examination of the development of community social and political structures is Kay J. Carr’s Belleville, Ottawa, and Galesburg: Community and Democracy on the Illinois Frontier (Southern Illinois University Press, 1996)

-Downstate cities are examined from a sociological perspective in Daniel J. Elazar’s important investigation into political cultures of Illinois, Cities of the Prairie: The Metropolitan Frontier and American Politics (New York: Basic Books, 1970) which casts a light on Champaign-Urbana, Peoria, Springfield, and Decatur.
-(The work was updated in The Closing of the Metropolitan Frontier: Cities of the Prairie Revisited by Rozann Rothman, Stephen L. Schecter, et al, with an introduction by Elazar [Lincoln: University of Nebraska Press, 1986]).
+Downstate cities are examined from a sociological perspective in Daniel J. Elazar’s important investigation into political cultures of Illinois, Cities of the Prairie: The Metropolitan Frontier and American Politics (Basic Books, 1970) which casts a light on Champaign-Urbana, Peoria, Springfield, and Decatur.
+(The work was updated in The Closing of the Metropolitan Frontier: Cities of the Prairie Revisited by Rozann Rothman, Stephen L. Schecter, et al, with an introduction by Elazar (University of Nebraska Press, 1986).

 That toddlin' town

-From a crowded shelf of dusty volumes I reach first for the works of Bessie Louise Pierece, regarded by many as the first serious historian of Chicago.
-Her three-volume A History of Chicago was brought out by the University of Chicago Press in 1937, 1940, and 1957 and remains in print.
+From a crowded shelf of dusty volumes I reach first for the works of Bessie Louise Pierce, regarded by many as the first serious historian of Chicago.
+The three volumes in her A History of Chicago was brought out by the University of Chicago Press in 1937, 1940, and 1957 and remains in print.
 She also compiled a collection of observations and opinions of visitors to the city titled As Others See Chicago, which was published in 1933.
 And while it is now hard to find, journalist Lloyd Lewis’s Chicago: The History of Its Reputation (Harcourt, Brace, 1929) is worth the looking; few books about the city are more fun to read.